Geology Course Schedule

 1 Credits

-Laboratory skills in physical geology.
-The identification and classification of minerals and rocks.
-The use and interpretation of maps and remote sensing techniques, and application of lab skills to interpret evidence of geologic processes.
-Includes a field trip led by the instructor.
+Introduces students to laboratory skills in physical geology.
+Emphasizes practical skills such as the identification and classification of minerals and rocks.
+Covers the proper use and interpretation of topographic and geologic maps, and remote sensing data.
+Applies lab skills to solve real-world problems in the geosciences.
+Includes on-site interpretation of geology on a field trip led by the instructor.

 (Click on an individual CRN for more information on each offering)